 Nothing is programmed like a machine could be.
 BENKA´s artistic process is governed by coincidence and his internal drive.

-The different captchas present in the works as well as some of the artworks´names, are a way for this artistic John Connor to symbolize a resistance against the robotisation of our world.
+The different captchas used for the artworks´names, are for this artistic "John Connor" a way to symbolize a resistance against the robotisation of our world.

 With captchas you can check if a human or a machine is involved.

-BENKA is a self-taught painter who lives and works in Munich.
+Born in Abu Dhabi in 1983 from a French mother and an Algerian father, BENKA is a self-taught painter who lives and works in Munich.